What is RSOC and How Does It Work: The Ultimate Guide

 What is RSOC?

-RSOC stands for related search for content, and it’s a feature from Google that allows website owners to show their visitors relevant search terms based on the page they’re on.
+RSOC stands for related search for content, and it’s a new feature from Google that allows website owners to show their visitors relevant search terms based on the page they’re on.
 These relevant search terms are displayed inside the content page, generally after the introduction paragraph, like in this image from Google:

 This setup improves user experience, because it helps them find more information related to the topic they’re reading about.
 This can attract more traffic, keep visitors engaged for longer, and expose them to more relevant ads that blend in with the content.